msubram/ValidateService/README.md

 iii) Android device with 4.0 and above.
 NFC enabled device(optional)

-iv) Mobile application and the server should be connecetd on the same WIFI network.
+iv) Mobile application and the server should be connected on the same WIFI network.

 ###Install
 Download this project and import in Android Studio.